yrahul3910/adaptive-lr-dnn/README.md

 # Code for "A novel adaptive learning rate scheduler for deep neural networks"
+This repository contains the code for the paper
+> Yedida, Rahul, and Snehanshu Saha.
+"A novel adaptive learning rate scheduler for deep neural networks." arXiv preprint arXiv:1902.07399 (2019).

+The main function is `lr_schedule`, that computes the adaptive learning rate for a given dataset and neural network.
+This method can be used with Keras' `LRScheduler` callback, as used in all the code files.

 All results and code from the paper can be found here.
 Trained models and program outputs are also uploaded here.
 The top-level directories in this repository correspond to the dataset the experiments were run on.
 The `paper` directory contains the compiled PDF.
+The code uses the Keras deep learning library.

+## Directory Structure
+At the cost of duplicate code, every directory has independently executable code, i.e., to run any experiment, only the files in that directory are required.

 The `Unconstrained` or `Nonconstrained` directories under the DenseNet architecture are experiments that we re-did to make the comparison more fair.
 The only difference is that `nb_filter` is set to -1 in these experiments, as with all the other DenseNet experiments.